OliDM/Angular-Order/README.md

 * 2- Grunt(http://gruntjs.com/) in order to run unit and e2e testing.
 * 3- NodeJS(http://nodejs.org/) to resolve grunt and karma dependencies.
 * 4- Git since bower uses this to lookup some packages.
+* 5- Ruby and the haml gem for templating.

 Setting up
 ===========